History of Craniosacral Therapy

 For more information on the conditions treated by craniosacral therapists, click on the website of the Upledger Institute Inc. www.iahe.com

-Craniosacral techniques are used in conjunction with spinal manipulative therapy by our chiropractor, or with rolfing techniques by the rolf practitioner where appropriate depending on the clinical situation.
+Craniosacral techniques are used in conjunction with spinal manipulative therapy by our chiropractor, or with structural integration techniques by the Advanced Rolf Practitioner where appropriate depending on the clinical situation.